thisarray/jsgame0/README.md

 ## License

 Based on my reading of the pgzero license, jsgame0.js is free to be licensed however I wish because
-- It is in a different language
+- It is in a different language.
 - It is not a work produced by combining or linking pgzero.

 I chose a MIT license for more freedom.